painschabm/bios611-project1/README.md

 Then connect to the machine on port 8787.

-To run the Shiny app of the number of people per electoral vote separated by candidate, you will need to run the following in bash, replacing {PORT} with any port number >5000 that you wish to use.
+To run the Shiny app of the number of people per electoral vote separated by candidate, you will need to run the following in bash, replacing PORT with any port number that you wish to use.

 	> source aliases.sh

-	> start_shiny {PORT} states
+	> start_shiny PORT states

-Then, you should run the following script,

 To run Python you'll need to connect to Docker as follows: